heymumford/valutastrom/README.md

 Our vision for Valutastrøm is to become the go-to open-source platform for financial empowerment, providing a robust, adaptable framework that enables anyone to participate in and benefit from the financial markets.
 We see a future where financial literacy and economic independence are within reach for all, powered by a global community of contributors working together to build tools that make financial success achievable for everyone.

+# Project Overview

+Welcome to the project!
+This repository is structured to support a polyglot approach to software development, using multiple programming languages to build modular and adaptable software.

+Please see [README-RepoStructure.md](README-RepoStructure.md) for a detailed breakdown of the repository structure.
+Please see [README-Build.md](README-Build.md) for build instructions.

 ## Get Involved

 Valutastrøm is a community-driven project, and we welcome contributions from developers, financial experts, and users.
 Whether you're interested in coding, strategy development, or simply using the tools we create, there's a place for you here.